skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 Your problem set should really be carefully designed and well written.
 This takes time and space.
 If your problem set is already quite long and you don't have time to treat all analysis of the paper carefully, just leave out some extensions that are discussed in the paper.
 Of course, the core analysis should be part of the problem set.
 From a quality and grade perspective, it is much better to leave out some analysis than adding a poorly done analysis to your thesis.

-## Try to understand and explain well the econometric details, in particular endogeniety problems

 ## Citations and bibliography